bytecrate/eslint-config/README.md

 # React TypeScript Lint Config

-A comprehensive, industry-standard linting and formatting configuration package for React TypeScript projects.
+A comprehensive, industry-standard linting and formatting configuration package for JavaScript, TypeScript and React projects.

 ## Features

 - ✅ Ready-to-use ESLint configurations for React and TypeScript
 - ✅ Support for ESLint v9's new flat config system
-- ✅ Basic and strict rule sets to fit different project needs
 - ✅ Prettier configuration for consistent formatting
 - ✅ Accessibility rules included via jsx-a11y
 - ✅ Import sorting and organization